Feb 9 | Categories: SEO

 Google did say that mobile-first won’t have a major effect on rankings.
 If you don’t have a mobile version, desktop sites will continue to be indexed as they are.
 For now, you won’t be penalized or rewarded for having a mobile-friendly site.
 But who’s to say what’ll happen down the line?

 We can confidently assume that the amount of people accessing the web from mobile devices will continue to rise.
 Since Google’s main priority is, above all else, to offer the best user experience, it’s only natural that it will continue to adapt as online behavior shifts.

-Even though rankings won’t take a huge hit yet, you should still prioritize having a responsive site (we always emphasize this with our clients).
+Even though rankings won’t take a huge hit yet, you should still prioritize having a responsive site.
 Regardless of an algorithm change, user experience goes far beyond solid optimization.

 Just because a website shows up on page 1, it doesn’t mean anyone’s going to want to read it.
 If a site is messy, bland, and hard to navigate, people aren’t going to stay there for very long.
 But a clean, responsive site with credibility and fast load times?
 Now that’s more like it.

 Users expect seamless functionality, so give it to them.
 Here’s a little breakdown of how your site should look and behave on mobile, although this is by no means an exhaustive list:

 Now for the technical recommendations per the Google Webmaster Blog: